-It is very helpful to those supervising lunch if students arrive at school with their lunch.
+It is very helpful to those supervising lunch if students arrive at school with their lunch if they are not purchasing the daily lunch.
 If, however, you need to deliver a lunch to the school for your child, please leave it on the bench between the front doors.
 Please have your child's name on it.

 If a child does not have a lunch, one will be provided.
-The family will be billed at the current lunch rate.
-Hot lunches are offered on Monday, Tuesday, Thursday, & Friday for students in grades
+Families will be billed \$3.00.